erikkristoferanderson/ekand.github.io/about.md

 To contanct me, try [erik@ekand.io](mailto:erik@ekand.io).
 You may also want to check out my [LinkedIn Profile](https://www.linkedin.com/in/ekand/).

-Below is some boilerplate information about the theme I'm using.
+Below is some information about the theme I'm using.

 ## Poole
 Efective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).